LordBoos/discord_game/info.md

 # Discord user game status Custom Component (for Home Assistant)

-This component pulls information about user's status and the game he's currently playing from the Discord.
+This component pulls information about user's status, and the game he's currently playing from the Discord.
 It creates a sensor for every configured user with online status and game played status.
 Discord avatar is used as entity_picture.

-You can use this component in combination with native Home Assisntant Discord notify integration.
-It works well together and you can use the same token for both components and the bot will combine both functions.
+You can use this component in combination with native Home Assistant Discord notify integration.
+It works well together, and you can use the same token for both components, and the bot will combine both functions.
 So 1 Discord bot to rule both.

 ## Configuration: